jrc03c/prompt/readme.md

+> ⚠️ **NOTE:** ⚠️ This project is being merged into a monorepo [here](https://github.com/jrc03c/monorepo/tree/main/packages/prompt).
+This repo will soon be archived.

+---

 # Intro

 This is a little package that makes it easy to prompt for user input in a Node program.
 There are better tools out there, but I just wanted something simple and easy.